Long Beach Insurance Fraud Defense Attorney

 If you’ve been arrested or charged, the Long Beach insurance fraud lawyers at the Law Office of Robin D. Perry & Associates are here for you.
 For over two decades, we’ve been representing clients in Long Beach and Los Angeles.
-Call us at 562-216-2944 for your free consultation.
+Call us at 562-216-2944 to schedule your consult today.
 Until then, here is some more information on insurance fraud and how we can assist you with your case.

 What Is Insurance Fraud?

 You might not exactly understand the charges you’re contending with at this time.
 Insurance fraud is a white-collar crime, and it could be classified as a felony or misdemeanor.
 With a felony conviction, you could go to state prison for two, three, or five years, and have to pay a fine of up to $50,000, and with a misdemeanor conviction, you could have to go to jail for up to one year and pay up to a $10,000 fine.
 Additional penalties could include performing community service and paying restitution to your victims.

 Insurance fraud basically means that you’re attempting to get money from an insurance company, but your claim is not justified or real.
 Even if you’re not the one making the claim but you’re participating in an insurance fraud scheme for some sort of payoff, you could also be charged and possibly convicted.